Best Postpartum Foods: What to Eat for Recovery, Energy, and Milk Supply

 Limit Caffeine and Menthol

-Caffeine can interfere with sleep and may reduce milk supply.
-Menthol has been shown to decrease supply, so it's best to avoid peppermint while breastfeeding, so it’s best to avoid it while breastfeeding.
+Caffeine can interfere with sleep and may affect milk supply for some mothers.
+Menthol has been reported by some mothers to reduce milk supply, so some choose to limit peppermint during breastfeeding.

 Skip Processed Foods and Empty Calories